cduncan9/cduncan9.github.io/lightbox.md

 ## Testing

+In the design of my lightbox and in the teste performed I

 #### Switch to turn device on/off
 #### Rotary knob to linearly modulate the brightness of the light
 #### Switch to toggle from a continuous to a 2 Hz blinking mode (50% duty cycle)